mozilla/pontoon/specs/0107-pretranslated-status.md

 # Summary

-Introduce a new translation status for Pretranslated strings to distinct them from Fuzzy strings.
+Introduce a new translation status for Pretranslated strings to differentiate them from Fuzzy strings.

 # Motivation